Can I contact you?

 Most of the older reviews, such as those under the general topic categories, can be found on Shacknews from awhile back as SixDemonBag — which explains the link to the Wing Kong on the side.
 I also don’t have every review that I’ve done for others listed here as a few were solicited for use and are the property of other sites, but I’ve tried to include as many of my fan based reviews as I could to try and consolidate everything in one place.

-I’ve also written for Allgames.com, Worthplaying, Tech-Out, and have submitted a few articles to Bitmob.
+I’ve also written for Allgames.com, Worthplaying, Tech-Out, and have submitted a few articles to Bitmob now Gamesbeat.
 Mostly I love digging into RPGs and I probably have CRPGs like the Bard’s Tale to thank for that.

 In moving some of my fan reviews here, a few have also been cleaned up a bit for better clarity (i.e. grammar mistakes), or have been updated with new information that I may have found out after the fact (such as the fact that Valkyrie Profile for the PS1 has been re-released for the PSP, although I had no idea that it would be at the time I wrote the piece), partly in an effort to spark items that may be of interest to gamers that would like to know more than simply what my experience was like.